-1 PRESTON DUFAUCHARD California Corporations Commissioner

-2 ALAN S. WEINGER Deputy Commissioner

-3 MIRANDA LEKANDER (BAR NO. 210082) Senior Corporations Counsel

-4 1515 K Street, Suite 200 Sacramento, California 95814

-5 Telephone: (916) 320-8730 Fax: (916) 445-698 5

-6 Attorneys for Complainant

-7

-8 BEFORE THE DEPARTMENT OF CORPORATIONS

-9 OF THE STATE OF CALIFORNIA

-10 In the Matter of the Accusation of THE CALIFORNIA CORPORATIONS) OAH NO: UNASSIGNED

-11 COMMISSIONER,) File No.: 413-0175

-12 Complainant,)) AMENDED ACCUSATION IN SUPPORT OF

-13) REVOCATION OF CALIFORNIA

-14 V.) RESIDENTIAL MORTGAGE LENDER AND) RESIDENTIAL MORTGAGE LOAN

-15 UNITED CALIFORNIA SYSTEMS INTERNATIONAL, INC. doing business as) SERVICER LICENSE)

-16 UNITED INTERNATIONAL MORTGAGE & INVESTMENT CO.,

-17

-18 Respondent.

-19 )

-20 The California Corporations Commissioner ("Commissioner" or "Respondent") is informed and believes, and based upon such information and belief, alleges and charges as follows:

-21

-22 I. Background

-23

-24 United California Systems International, Inc. doing business as United International Mortgage

-25 & Investment Co. ("United International" or "Respondent") is a residential mortgage lender and residential mortgage loan servicer licensed by the California Department of Corporations

-26

-27 ("Department") pursuant to the California Reside ential Mortgage Lending Act ("CRMLA")

-28

-1 AMENDED ACCUSATION

-AMENDEL ACCUBATION

-(California Financial Code sections 50000 et seq.1).
-United International last reported its principal place of business is located at 2049 Century Park East, Suite 2550, Los Angeles, CA 90067.2

-On or about February 18, 1998, the Department first issued a CRMLA license to Respondent.
-At the section marked "Exhibit M" of the CRMLA license application, Respondent averred under penalty of perjury that it:

-- 15. Hereby attests that the applicant has acted with due care and competence in performing any act for which it is required to hold a license under the California Residential Mortgage Lending Act. - 16.
-Hereby attests that the applicant will comply with all applicable requirements of California and federal law. . . when servicing residential mortgage loans.

-On the Execution page, Respondent further agreed:
+1 PRESTON DUFAUCHARD 2 California Corporations Commissioner ALAN S. WEINGER 3 Deputy Commissioner MIRANDA LEKANDER (BAR NO. 210082) 4 Senior Corporations Counsel 1515 K Street, Suite 200 5 Sacramento, California 95814 Telephone: (916) 320-8730 Fax: (916) 445-6985 6 Attorneys for Complainant 7 8 BEFORE THE DEPARTM IENT OF CORPORATIONS 9 OF THE STATE OF CALIFORNIA 10 In the Matter of the Accusation of THE OAH NO: UNASSIGNED 11 CALIFORNIA CORPORATIONS COMMISSIONER, File No.: 413-0175 12 Complainant, ACCUSATION IN SUPPORT OF 13 REVOCATION OF CALIFORNIA RESIDENTIAL MORTGAGE LENDER 14 V. AND RESIDENTIAL MORTGAGE LOAN SERVICER LICENSE 15 UNITED CALIFORNIA SYSTEMS INTERNATIONAL, INC. doing business as 16 UNITED INTERNATIONAL MORTGAGE & INVESTMENT CO., 17 Respondent.
+18 19 The Compleinent Collifornia Comparations Commissionen ("Commissionen") is informed and 20 The Complainant, California Corporations Commissioner ("Commissioner"), is informed and 21 believes, and based upon such information and belief, alleges and charges Respondent as follows: 22 I. Background 23 Respondent United California Systems International, Inc. doing business as United 24 International Mortgage & Investment Co. ("United International") is a residential mortgage lender 25 and residential mortgage loan servicer licensed by the California Department of Corporations 26 ("Department") pursuant to the California Resider 27 (California Financial Code sections 50000 et seq.).
+United International last reported its principal 28 place of business is located at 2049 Century Park East, Suite 2550, Los Angeles, CA 90067.

-...[In the event of any change of officers, directors, or any persons named in this application, that a verified amendment to the application reflecting such change shall within fifteen business days from the date of the change, be filed with the Commissioner of Corporations setting forth the change, effective date of the change, the names of the persons involved in the change, and a statement of the qualifications of each successor person.

-II.
-Respondent's History of Licensing Violations

-Despite the Respondent's sworn acknowledgment of the CRMLA licensing requirements, Respondent has committed continuous violations of the CRMLA during its tenure of licensure.
-Not more than one year after Respondent was issued its license, the Department was compelled to bring an enforcement action for reporting violations; however, the Department agreed to dismiss the action in 1999 due to Respondent's ultimate compliance.

-In 2001, 2002 and 2008, Respondent was ordered to pay penalties after failing to timely pay its annual assessment in violation of Financial Code section 50401.
-Additional and ongoing violations to timely report under the provisions of the CRMLA further resulted in the imposition of Financial Code section 50326 penalties in 2003 and 2004.
+1 On or about February 18, 1998, the Department first issued a CRMLA license to Respondent.
+2 At the section marked "Exhibit M" of the CRMLA license application, Respondent averred under 3 penalty of perjury that it: 4 5 6 15.
+Hereby attests that the applicant has acted with due care and competence in performing any act for which it is required to hold a license under the California Residential Mortgage Lending Act.
+7 16.
+Hereby attests that the applicant will comply with all applicable requirements of California and federal law when servicing residential mortgage loans.
+8 9 On the Execution page, Respondent further agreed: 10 11 setting forth the change effective date of the change, the names of the persons involved in the 12 13 II.
+Respondent's History of Licensing Violations 14 15 Despite the Respondent's sworn acknowledgment of the CRMLA licensing requirements, 16 Respondent has committed continuous violations of the CRMLA during its tenure of licensure.
+Not 17 more than one year after Respondent was issued its license, the Department was compelled to bring 18 an enforcement action for reporting violations; however, the Department agreed to dismiss the 19 action in 1999 due to Respondent's ultimate compliance.
+20 21 In 2001, 2002, and 2008, Respondent was ordered to pay penalties after failing to timely pay 22 its annual assessment in violation of Financial Code section 50401.
+Additional and ongoing 23 violations to timely report under the provisions of the CRMLA further resulted in the imposition of 24 Financial Code section 50326 penalties in 2003 and 2004.
+25 26 Respondent has failed to consistently maintain its surety bond, which resulted in cancellation 27 of its Great American Insurance Company bond in 2002.
+And, due to Respondent's failure to pay the 28 costs incurred as a result of its May 2006 regulatory examination, the Department was forced to file a

-1 All code references are to the California Financial Code unless otherwise indicated.

-2 The Nationwide Mortgage Licensing System and Registry record that exists for Respondent reflects a business address of 6100 Center Drive, Suite 1200, Los Angeles, California, 90045, which is not the current address the licensee reported to the Department pursuant to Financial Code section 50124(a)(10).

-Respondent has failed to consistently maintain its surety bond, which resulted in cancellation of its Great American Insurance Company bond in 2002.
-And, due to Respondent's failure to pay the costs incurred as a result of its May 2006 regulatory examination, the Department was forced to file a claim against Respondent's bond on January 18, 2007.
+1 || claim against Respondent's bond on January 18, 2007.